Who can we trust? LLM-as-a-jury for Comparative Assessment: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Datasets.} Experiments are conducted on two widely used benchmark NLG datasets. \textbf{SummEval}~\citep{summeval} contains 100 articles from the CNN/DailyMail dataset, each associated with 16 machine-generated summaries.
+\paragraph{Datasets.} Experiments are conducted on three widely used benchmark NLG datasets. \textbf{SummEval}~\citep{summeval} contains 100 articles from the CNN/DailyMail dataset, each associated with 16 machine-generated summaries.
 Each summary is annotated with human scores on four aspects: coherence (\texttt{COH}), consistency (\texttt{CON}), fluency (\texttt{FLU}) and relevance (\texttt{REL}).
 Pairwise preferences are derived from these human scores.
 In this work, SummEval serves as the primary benchmark for evaluating aggregation quality and judge reliability. \textbf{Topical-Chat}~\citep{topicalchat} is a dialogue response generation dataset consisting of 60 dialogue contexts, each associated with 6 candidate responses.
 Human annotations are provided for four dialogue-specific aspects: coherency (\texttt{COH}), continuity (\texttt{CNT}), engagingness (\texttt{ENG}), and naturalness (\texttt{NAT}).
-This dataset is used to evaluate whether the proposed aggregation method generalises beyond summarisation to dialogue response evaluation.
+This dataset is used to evaluate whether the proposed aggregation method generalises beyond summarisation to dialogue response evaluation. \textbf{NovelEval}~\cite{sun2023chatgpt} is a question-answering benchmark for evaluating passage relevance, consisting of 21 novel questions published after the release of GPT-4, with relevance (\texttt{REL}) as the single evaluation aspect.
+Following prior work~\cite{liu2025aligning}, NovelEval is used as a further benchmark to evaluate the generalisation of our approach.
+We exclude samples with near-zero average win probability (Avg-Prob) Spearman's rank correlations (SRC), where all judges produce near-random preferences, and evaluate on the retained subset.

 \textbf{LLM judges and prompts} are detailed in Appendix~\ref{app:llm}.